renoust/talipot/doc/user/workspace.rst

 * *I am sure my graph is oriented, but I do not see any arrow displayed, did I forget something?*

-  By default, the arrows are not displayed in Tulip.
+  By default, the arrows are not displayed in Talipot.
 You can address this issue by checking the option *Show arrows* in the scene rendering settings (see :ref:`workspace_diagram_scene`).
 If your graph is quite large, they may also be too small, in that case, you should try to enlarge them using the |icon_wst_get_edit_info| interactor.

 * *I have change the source/target anchor shape/size but I still do not see them, what is the problem?*

-  Do not forget to check the *Show arrows* option as explained above to indicate to Tulip you want them to be displayed.
+  Do not forget to check the *Show arrows* option as explained above to indicate to Talipot you want them to be displayed.

 * *When I change the size of my edges, the layout stays identical, how should I proceed to modify that?*